George Washington (Trumbull)

 George Washington, also entitled George Washington and William Lee, is a full-length portrait in oil painted in 1780 by the American artist John Trumbull during the American Revolutionary War.
 General George Washington stands near his enslaved servant William Lee, overlooking the Hudson River in New York, with West Point and ships in the background.
 Trumbull, who once served as an aide-de-camp to Washington, painted the picture from memory while studying under Benjamin West in London.
 He finished it before his arrest for high treason in November.
-The portrait, measuring 36 × 28 in, is on view in Gallery 753 at the Metropolitan Museum of Art in New York City.
+The portrait, measuring 36 × 28 in, is on view at the Metropolitan Museum of Art in New York City.
 Originally in the possession of the de Neufville family of the Netherlands, it was bequeathed to the museum by Charles Allen Munn in 1924.

 History

 Trumbull served in the Continental Army as a second aide-de-camp to General Washington from July 27 to August 15, 1775.
 Later commissioned colonel, he resigned due to a dispute over his service time on February 22, 1777.
 After that, he resumed his career as a painter in Boston.
-In May 1780, he travelled to Nantes, France for business, but after this was unsuccessful, went to London in July to study painting under Benjamin West.
+In May 1780, he travelled to Nantes, France for business, but after this was unsuccessful, he went to London in July to study painting under Benjamin West.
 West's first question was whether Trumbull had brought any of his paintings to show his skill.
 Since he had no examples, he began by copying gallery paintings.
 Subsequently, Trumbull painted this portrait of Washington from memory and probably gave it to Leendert de Neufville, son of Jean de Neufville.

 On November 15, 1780, news of the treason of Benedict Arnold and the death of Major John André reached London.
 On November 20, Trumbull was arrested for high treason and then imprisoned at Tothill Fields Bridewell.
 Nearly seven months later, on June 12, 1781, he was released and ordered to leave the country within thirty days.
 On July 13, by then in Amsterdam, he wrote to his father that he was staying at the home of de Neufville.
 On July 20, he wrote of his plans to return home aboard the frigate South Carolina, commanded by Commodore Alexander Gillon.
 The voyage lasted six months, arriving at Boston in January 1782.

 The painting remained in the possession of the de Neufville family until 1890.
 It was sold through art dealers in London, and acquired by the New York art dealer Edward G. Kennedy before 1898.
 By 1908, the painting was in the collection of Charles Allen Munn, who bequeathed it to the Metropolitan Museum of Art in 1924.